omkarcloud/google-maps-scraper/README.md

 In the next 5 minutes, you'll witness the magic as I extract **120 Leads** from Google Maps for you, opening up a world of opportunities.

 ![Google Maps Data Scraper CSV Result](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/gmap_result.png)

 Ready to supercharge your business growth?
 Let's get started! 💼🌍

 ## Video Demo

-If you like to see my Capalities in Action before using me.
-I encourage you to watch this short Video.
+If you'd like to see my capabilities in action before using me, I encourage you to watch this short video.

 [![Google Maps Video Tutorial](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/video.png)](https://www.youtube.com/watch?v=6UZhTlkCb9A)

 ## 🚀 Getting Started

-Let's get startedgenerating Google Maps Leads by following these simple steps
+Let's get started generating Google Maps Leads by following these simple steps:

 1️⃣ Clone the Magic 🧙‍♀️:
 ```shell